rexkenley/d365OptionSetsBox/README.md

-# d365OptionSetBox
+# d365OptionSetsBox
-An enhanced option set box for single and multiple
+An enhanced option sets box for single and multiple